 So, why should the Web be any different?

 Coming from the realm of advertising design, I’ve always worked from left to right.
-Let’s examine one of our society’s most popular past time: scanning local newspapers’ “Society Pages” for a glimpse of the civilized class.
-I admit it, I do sometimes envy their huge fortunes and fabulous good looks.
+Let’s examine one of our society’s most popular pastimes: scanning local newspapers’ “Society Pages” for a glimpse of the civilized class.
+I admit it, I do sometimes envy their vast fortunes and fabulous good looks.
 The “Le clan Cunningham Au Chateau” article is a very effective way to garner favor from them, appealing to their egos.
-Newspapers, have used positioning, placement and coverage for many years to appeal to their readers and advertisers.
+Newspapers have used positioning, placement, and coverage for many years to appeal to their readers and advertisers.
 So, why should the Web be any different?

-As the modern day “investor class”, whose fortunes have lessened recently, could have benefited from better Web usability.
-As the remaining doom days of 2008 come to an end, I can’t help wondering is a right-sided navigation could have kept millions of investors from losing their life savings?
+As the modern-day “investor class”, whose fortunes have lessened recently, could have benefited from better Web usability.
+As the remaining doom days of 2008 ended, I can’t help wondering if right-sided navigation could have kept millions of investors from losing their life savings?
 Could a more intuitive Web interface have kept our economy from collapsing?
 The day trader may have been able to react more quickly to the falling market if only E-Trade’s navigation was more intuitive.

 Evolving Web Design

-A not-so-subtle Ug used a heavy method of coaxing his favor.
+A not-so-subtle UI used a heavy method of coaxing his favor.
 The methods of persuasion used by today’s Web are far more sophisticated and far more nuanced.
 Like many national newspapers, we are all reluctant to change.
-Maybe that’s the reason why the Web has managed to grab a significant share of traditional print’s market.
+Maybe that’s the reason the Web has grabbed a significant share of the traditional print market.
 Immediately after the Web became commercially viable, research and statistical organizations began measuring user response.
 Web Trends was one of those pioneering companies that wanted to sell this valuable data to advertisers.
-Now there is Google Analytics which offers the regular Web developer access to a powerful suite of tools which can measure the user’s reaction to changes you make to your interface design and accessibility.
+Now there is Google Analytics which offers the regular Web developer access to a powerful suite of tools that can measure the user’s reaction to changes you make to your interface design and accessibility.

 Don’t be an Ug.

-There are many differences that exist between the Web user, not to mention sex, age, origin, politics and affluence.
-The way we shop (and search) for goodies on the Internet need to be a serious consideration when preparing your Web user interface.
+There are many differences that exist between the Web user, not to mention sex, age, origin, politics, and affluence.
+The way we shop (and search) for goodies on the Internet needs to be a serious consideration when preparing your Web user interface.
 The world is becoming more sophisticated, so changing your Web design with accessibility and usability in mind is a must!